 This post may contain affiliate links which won’t change your price but will share some commission.

-Here’s how to make the Easiest Instant Pot Hard Boiled Eggs without effort that peel easily and make great snacks.
+Here’s how to make the easiest 2-Minute Instant Pot Hard Boiled Eggs that peel easily and make great snacks.
+With this method, you don’t have to babysit the Instant Pot.

 Hard-boiled eggs are just about the perfect healthy snack.
 They have a nice balance of protein and fat, and they’re portable and taste great.
 Kids love hard-boiled eggs, and adults do too.